Lawyer: Guantanamo Bay detainee denied motion to show art

 NEW YORK (AP) - A man accused of helping to plan the Sept.
-11 attacks won't be allowed to publicly distribute art he makes in his cell at the Guantanamo Bay detention center.
+11 attacks will not be allowed to publicly distribute art he makes in his cell at the Guantanamo Bay detention center after a judge denied a motion asking for Department of Defense restrictions to be lifted, one of his attorneys said on Monday.

-Ammar al Baluchi's attorneys say a ruling by a military commission judge came down on Friday.
-The decision hasn't been posted publicly since it's still going through a review process.
+The ruling by a military commission judge came down on Friday, said attorney Alka Pradhan, who represents Ammar al Baluchi.
+The decision has not been posted publicly since it is still going through a review process.

-The attorneys have said their client's rights were being violated by Department of Defense restrictions.
+Al Baluchi's attorneys had filed the motion in April, saying his rights were being violated because of the restrictions.

-A Pentagon spokeswoman declined comment on Monday since the decision is in review.
+A Pentagon spokeswoman, Navy Cmdr.
+Sarah Higgins, declined comment on Monday since the decision is in review.
+At the time the motion was filed, she said items produced by detainees at Guantanamo Bay "remain the property of the U.S. government."

+Al Baluchi is a nephew of suspected 9/11 mastermind, Khalid Sheikh Mohammed.
+U.S. military prosecutors accuse him of being involved in the planning, including financial transactions, that led to some of the Sept.
+11 hijackers being in the U.S.

+The defense says there is no proof of his handling any transaction or that he knew of any intent to attack the U.S.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.